Strappazzon/www/.github/CONTRIBUTING.md

 ### Dependencies

 This website is built with [Jekyll](https://jekyllrb.com/) so you will need [Ruby](https://www.ruby-lang.org) installed.
-I recommend you install it using [rbenv](https://github.com/rbenv/rbenv), [asdf](https://github.com/asdf-vm/asdf), [frum](https://github.com/TaKO8Ki/frum) or other packaging system, before attempting to install the dependencies.
+I recommend you install it using [asdf](https://github.com/asdf-vm/asdf) or [rbenv](https://github.com/rbenv/rbenv) before attempting to install the dependencies.

 [Node](https://nodejs.org/en) is also required to run [Stylelint](https://stylelint.io/).
-I recommend you install it using [nvm](https://github.com/nvm-sh/nvm) or [asdf](https://github.com/asdf-vm/asdf).
+I recommend you install it using [asdf](https://github.com/asdf-vm/asdf) or [nvm](https://github.com/nvm-sh/nvm).

 Clone the repo and run `bin/bootstrap` to install the required dependencies.